inkerrors/inkerrors/README.md

  # FOR PT.

 sigma/sig . .
-17, he/they
+17, he/they.
-no dni just dont be a freak and i wont block you decayofangels. (discord) sane bsd fan (lie) nnghghgjghg
+no dni just dont be a freak and i wont block you.....

+decayofangels. (discord)

+.sane bsd fan (lie)
+nnghghgjghg